rxdi/deploy/README.md

 > `(--verbose)`: Better logging or you can use -v argument for simplicity

-> `(--default-ipfs-node)`: ` ipfs node is JS but if you want you can use GO --default-ipfs-node go you need to spawn your own daemon
+> `(--default-ipfs-node)`: ` ipfs node is GO but if you want you can use JS '--default-ipfs-node js'

 > `(--ipfs-api-gateway)`: This is the address of the IPFS Gatway default: /ip4/127.0.0.1/tcp/8080